kurmanka/angularjs-routing-demo/README.md

  * http://getbootstrap.com/

+## How to see it?

+Put the files into a web-accessible directory, and open the index.html file.

+## How to use it?

+This demo may serve as a step on the path of getting to know AngularJS.
+Angular has many powerful features, while this little demo only uses 2 or 3 of them.
+But it can show to make a nice mini-site.

+If you want to understand, how it works, here are the main files you should look at:

+ * index.html -- the master html and the wrapper-template for the pages
+ * scripts/pages.js -- lists the navigation items
+ * scripts/nav.js -- creates the navigation links in the page header.
+ * scripts/app.js -- initializes the Angular App & configures it
+ * views/main.html and other html files in the views/ folder -- the partials, the page content.

 ## Credits

 I've used yeoman and bower to produce this demo.

  * Yeoman http://yeoman.io
+ * Yeoman generator for AngularJS https://github.com/yeoman/generator-angular
  * Bower https://github.com/bower/bower

 (Both are great tools that I recommend.)